First Aid Accident & Emergency

 As the trusted Defibrillator supplier to the GC Commonwealth Games and over a 1000 workplaces in Australia, we have put together all the information you require to become HEART SAFE.
 This information is designed to help you manage your device, implement training and develop procedures for the most vital piece of equipment to save a life in your organisation.

-Have a read through our most common questions about Defibrillators and all the information we have provided for you.
+Have a read through our most common questions and Defibrillator FAQ’s, our experts have all the information provided for you.

 Our team are specialists when it comes to defibrillators, how to use them and what is required for your organisation.